 Right now, I am writing this whilst sitting in South Africa, in a beautiful villa in Camps Bay near Cape Town which is definitely another thing to be grateful for.
-And this morning I ticked something off my bucket list, which was to hike up Table Mountain.
+And this morning I ticked something off my bucket list, which was to hike the Kasteelspoort route up Table Mountain.

 I first came to South Africa in 2005 with my family and I really wanted to do it back then but I’d just had a very serious accident and wasn’t well enough.
 Typically, I wasn’t on top form for this trip either as my fitness levels were low and my ankle still bothers me a bit but I didn’t want to waste the opportunity so we went for it.

-I would not personally recommend this route for children the elderly.
+I would not personally recommend this route for children or those less mobile.
 My friend who was pregnant met us at the top and went via cable car.
-That being said, about halfway up we encountered an old couple who walk it every day and seemed a lot more spritely than we were!
+That being said, about halfway up we encountered an elderly couple who walk it every single day and seemed a heck of a lot more spritely than we were!
 It all depends on what you are used to.

 We continued all the way to the cable car station as that’s how we wanted to get down again.
-All in all, it was around 7km and took us 4.5 hours including a few short breaks.
+All in all, it took us 4.5 hours including a few short breaks.

 X marks the start point where we set off!
 This was about halfway up.

 You start on a jeep trail which feels nice and simple...

 ...before finding yourself on terrain like this.
 These are my friends impersonating mountain goats.